EricAlejandroDurante/EricAlejandroDurante/README.md

 Currently, I manage three websites:

+- [filexpress.lifyxapp.com](https://filexpress.lifyxapp.com) - Convert XML files to PDF files.
-- [ticketo.lifyxapp.com](https://ticketo.lifyxapp.com) - An application for buying event tickets.
+- [ticketo.lifyxapp.com](https://ticketo.lifyxapp.com) - An application to buy event tickets.

 If you'd like to hear more about how I developed these projects or see the code, feel free to email me at eric.alejandro.durante@gmail.com or send me a message on my LinkedIn: [LinkedIn Profile](https://www.linkedin.com/in/eric-alejandro-durante-971a77233/).